-Bartlesville Radio » News » Tornado Damage in Bartlesville
+Bartlesville Radio » News » Tornado Damage in Bartlesville and Barnsdall - Schools Closed

 As of 10:45 PM most of the substantial damage in Bartlesville was around the HWY 75 and Tuxedo area.

-Washington County Emergency Management has reported that HWY 75 is closed in both directions as of 11:00 PM around the Tuxedo area due to storm damange.
+Washington County Emergency Management has reported that HWY 75 is still closed in both directions as of 7am Tuesday around the Tuxedo area due to storm damage.
+The old highway, 123, is open to go north and south.

-Washington County Undersheriff Jon Copeland said everyone needs to stay homw so that crews can clean up and assess the damage.
+Washington County Undersheriff Jon Copeland said everyone needs to stay home so that crews can clean up and assess the damage.

 There are numerous reports of damage to structures, roofs, fences and downed power lines.